TheRolfFR/firestorm-db/README.md

 Collections in TypeScript take a generic parameter `T`, which is the type of each element in the collection.
 If you aren't using a relational collection, this can simply be set to `any`.

-The generic parameter must contain an `ID_FIELD` imported from Firestorm (unless you're using a non-relational collection).
+The generic parameter must contain a string field named `ID_FIELD` imported from Firestorm (unless you're using a non-relational collection).

 ```ts
 import firestorm from "firestorm-db";